furkannecatiinan/BBM103/README.md

 - **Code**: Source code developed as part of the assignments.
 - **Sample Input/Output (I/O)**: Sample input and output files provided for testing the assignments.

-This repository is a collection of programming assignments from the first lab session of the BBM103 course.